Why the ASIS trainings?

 How are the materials developed?

-All ASIS trainings are developed in a joint participatory approach.
+All ASIS trainings were developed in a joint participatory approach.
 Based on the project’s research activities, the ASIS project partners defined 8 topics for online trainings.
 Each partner developed a concept for their respective training topic.

 In February 2020, all ASIS partners came together in Karlsruhe, Germany, to discuss the partners’ concepts in an interactive workshop.
 Stakeholders from different regions were also invited to provide input to the proposed concepts.
 All partners proceeded to develop their trainings with the support of the work package leader Steinbeis 2i and feedback from other partners.